davidstutz/superpixel-benchmark/docs/BUILDING.md

 * `-DBUILD_VLSLIC`: build vlSLIC (Off)
 * `-DBUILD_W`: build W (Off)

-Note that the algorithms recommended in [1] are built by default.
-To change this, use the option indicated above or edit `CMakeLists.txt` accordingly.
+Note that the algorithms recommended in the paper are built by default.
+To change this, use the options indicated above or edit `CMakeLists.txt` accordingly.

-### Individual Requirements
+### Prerequisites for Individual Algorithms

 In the following, we outline additional prerequisites needed to build selected superpixel algorithms.
 Note that when using the default options, no additional